CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

     ![](./media/container2.png)

-    > **Note:** The container might take up to 2 minutes for getting created.
+    > **Note:** The container might take up to 2 minutes to get created.
 Click on **Refresh** button once in few seconds until you are able to see the container.

-15. Go through the folder names **resourceId=** and observe that each event is stored in the **PT1H.json** file with the following format that uses a common top-level schema as shown in the below scrrenshot.
+15. Go through the folder names **resourceId=** and observe that each event is stored in the **PT1H.json** file with the following format that uses a common top-level schema as shown in the below screenshot.

    `{ "time": "2020-06-12T13:07:46.766Z", "resourceId": "/SUBSCRIPTIONS/00000000-0000-0000-0000-000000000000/RESOURCEGROUPS/MY-RESOURCE-GROUP/PROVIDERS/MICROSOFT.COMPUTE/VIRTUALMACHINES/MV-VM-01", "correlationId": "0f0cb6b4-804b-4129-b893-70aeeb63997e", "operationName": "Microsoft.Resourcehealth/healthevent/Updated/action", "level": "Information", "resultType": "Updated", "category": "ResourceHealth", "properties": {"eventCategory":"ResourceHealth","eventProperties":{"title":"This virtual machine is starting as requested by an authorized user or process.
 It will be online shortly.","details":"VirtualMachineStartInitiatedByControlPlane","currentHealthStatus":"Unknown","previousHealthStatus":"Unknown","type":"Downtime","cause":"UserInitiated"}}}`